backstage/backstage/plugins/tech-insights-backend/api-report.md

 import { FactRetriever } from '@backstage/plugin-tech-insights-node';
 import { FactRetrieverRegistration } from '@backstage/plugin-tech-insights-node';
 import { FactSchema } from '@backstage/plugin-tech-insights-node';
-import { FactSchemaDefinition } from '@backstage/plugin-tech-insights-node';
-import { FlatTechInsightFact } from '@backstage/plugin-tech-insights-node';
 import { HumanDuration } from '@backstage/types';
-import { Knex } from 'knex';
 import { Logger } from 'winston';
 import { PluginDatabaseManager } from '@backstage/backend-common';
 import { PluginEndpointDiscovery } from '@backstage/backend-common';
 import { PluginTaskScheduler } from '@backstage/backend-tasks';
 import { TechInsightCheck } from '@backstage/plugin-tech-insights-node';
-import { TechInsightFact } from '@backstage/plugin-tech-insights-node';
 import { TechInsightsStore } from '@backstage/plugin-tech-insights-node';
 import { TokenManager } from '@backstage/backend-common';